podgekhon/Kahoot-Clone-Backend/README.md

 ## Change Log

+* 18/09 Changed weighting of iterations 1, 2 and 3.

 ## 🫡 0.
 Aims:

 1. Demonstrate effective use of software development tools to build full-stack end-user applications.